 Designing the papercut

 With this design it was really clear where to start; the papercut nightlight.
-But as this diorama has multiple layers, I needed to change the design to make a single layer, but keep the same feel.

 As the little fawn and the bunting was a big element of the nightlight, I used those for the new design and thought I would cut Cato’s name in the bunting as I did for many of these lights.